-This resource is current as of November 2023.
+This resource is current as of April 2025.
 We do our best to periodically update our resources and welcome any comments or questions regarding new developments in the law.
-Please e-mail us at advocacy@afj.org or at info@democracycapacity.org with any comments.
+Please e-mail us at advocacy@afj.org with any comments.